Section outline

 Criteria for Identification

-Districts in the ECBOCES AU utilize the following recommendations as criteria for identification:
+Districts in the ECBOCES AU follow state rule and utilize the following recommendations as criteria for identification:

 In order to be formally identified, students need a Body of Evidence (BOE) that complies with the following state criteria: